 Why People Need Summer Nannies

-The main reason people hire a nanny for the summer is because kids are out of school for the summer and aren't old enough to be left home alone all day.
-During the school year it is easy for parents to coordinate activities or after-school care for their child for a few hours, in the summer it is a different story.
+The main reason people hire a nanny for the summer is that kids are out of school for the summer and aren't old enough to be left home alone all day.
+During the school year, it is easy for parents to coordinate activities or after-school care for their child for a few hours, in the summer it is a different story.
 Kids can go to day camps or classes throughout the day during the summer but if both parents are employed, getting the kids to and from these activities can be a challenge.
 This is why many parents rely on hiring a summer nanny to take care of these issues.